General QuestionsWho can I contact about my taxes?

 Stormwater permits are required if a property adds 1,000 square feet of impervious land.
 Please note that a stormwater permit may also be required if a property adds ANY amount of impervious land but also has a known history of water issues.

 Additional information can be found in Borough Code.
-Building and zoning permit applications are available for download on our Forms, Fees and Permits page.
-If you have any questions, please contact the borough office at (215) 348-4586.
+Building and zoning permit applications are available for download on our Code & Zoning Page.
+If you have any questions, please contact the Borough office at (215) 348-4586.

 Do contractors need to register with the Borough Office?

 Contractors performing work on commercial properties must register with the borough before work begins and prior to any permits being approved.
-Contractor registration forms are available on our Forms, Fees and Permits page.
+Contractor Registration Forms are available on our Information Page under Miscellaneous Forms.

 Who provides water and sewer service to my property?